FruitieX/backend-kit/docs/ARCHITECTURE.md

 would also work in many cases, but as it won't recursively merge objects, you may end up with only parts of the input configs.

-## Controllers
+## Handlers

-Controllers decide what a REST API endpoint actually does, by receiving the parameters of the request, doing some computations on these and returning a result.
+Handlers decide what a REST API endpoint actually does, by receiving the parameters of the request, doing some computations on these and returning a result.

 ### Received request parameters include: